RicardoPast/Science-Fair-2023/README.md

 # Optimizing a Window Method Approach for Shortest Addition Chain

-Looking at how Additon chains can be generated via the Window Method from psuedocode from Kunihiro, N., & Yamamoto, H.
+Looking at how Additon chains can be generated via the Window Method inspired from psuedocode from Kunihiro, N., & Yamamoto, H.